AlshainSC/202512WeekOne/TASKS.md

 ### Task 2: Create a Hello Script

-Create a file `src/hello.py` that:
+Create a file `src/hello.py` that performs the following:
 1. Prints "Hello, Calculator!" to the console
 2. Prints the current Python version using the `platform` module

-Run it to verify it works:
+Verify your script works by running:
 ```bash
 python3 src/hello.py
 ```